SAP/ui5-webcomponents/docs/1-getting-started/07-typescript-support.md

 setLanguage(false)
 ```

-You will get a Typescript error:
+You will get a TypeScript error:
 ```html
 Argument of type 'boolean' is not assignable to parameter of type 'string'.
 ```